magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-authorize.net-direct-post-from-md5-to-sha-512.md

 #### Adobe 2.X Commerce on-premises

-For Adobe Commerce 2.X and Open Source 2.X, follow these steps to install the Composer-based patch:
+For Adobe Commerce on-premises 2.X and Open Source 2.X, follow these steps to install the Composer-based patch:

 1. Upload the patch to your Magento root directory.
-1. Run the following SSH command:    ```git    patch -p1 < %patch_name%    ```    (If the above command does not work, try using `-p2` instead of `-p1` )
+1. Run the following SSH command:    ```git    patch -p1 < %patch_name%    ```    (If the above command does not work, try using `-p2` instead of `-p1`)
 1. For the changes to be reflected, refresh the cache in the Commerce Admin under **System** > **Cache Management**.

 #### Magento 2.X Open Source